-Hip and knee are the most common types of joint replacement.
+Hip and knee replacements are the most common types of joint replacement.
 You might need a joint replacement due to a trauma fracture or a disease such as arthritis.
-During joint replacement, our surgeons remove diseased or injured joint surfaces and replace them with artificial joints called prostheses, which are generally made of metal and plastic or ceramic.
+During joint replacement, our surgeons remove diseased or injured bone and cartilage and replace them with artificial joints called prostheses.
 These artificial joints are designed to move like a normal healthy joint.
 We perform many advanced joint replacement surgical procedures including the following:

 - Arthroscopic surgery involves making small “keyhole” incisions and using a small camera and refined, thin instruments to clean up the joint.